Hi there, and welcome to my portfolio site.

 Conservation and animal protection are very important areas to me.
 It is hard for me not to be devastated by the statistics concerning endangerment and extinction across the board.
-That said, I am currently studying a Masters degree in Photography to try and hone my craft a bit and I would be delighted to discuss: kit, caboodle, technique, destinations and all sorts of creatures - so do get in touch, should you feel the inclination.
-Alternatively, you can follow me on Facebook, Twitter, or Instagram.
+From being an Ambassador for Photographers Without Borders who support communities and help safeguard habitats in over 35 countries, to being a fellow of the ILCW, I'm always looking for ways to do more with my work.
+That said, I just finished an MA in Photography to try and hone my craft a bit and I would be delighted to discuss: kit, caboodle, technique, destinations and all sorts of creatures - so do get in touch, should you feel the inclination.
+Alternatively, you can follow my movements and news on Facebook, Twitter or Linkedin.

 I very much hope you enjoy my images, from wherever in the world you are viewing them.

 Hugo Donnithorne-Tait - London, U.K.